A birthday cake? Yes, a birthday cake!

 - Leftovers will keep covered with a cake stand or plastic wrap in the refrigerator for 2-3 days, though best when fresh.
 (The unfrosted cake will keep covered at room temperature for several days.)

-*Nutrition information is a rough estimate for 1 slice of 12 with generous amounts of coconut whipped cream and berries (calculated using coconut cream, not coconut milk).
+*Nutrition information is a rough estimate calculated with generous amounts of coconut whipped cream and berries (calculated using coconut cream, not coconut milk).